danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-The internal method signature has to be changed to accept a paramter of type `IReadOnlyCollection`.
+The internal method signature has to be changed to accept a parameter of type `IReadOnlyCollection`.
 For the empty case we can directly use the empty array and in the other cases we use an array.
-Because we have the count available the array can be properly initialized with the desired count (if we'd be using lists this would be even more important because lists can automatically grow which can allocate a lot and takes time).
+Because we have the count available, the array can be properly initialized with the desired count (if we'd be using lists this would be even more important because lists can automatically grow which can allocate a lot and takes time).

 ```csharp
 private Task CompleteInternalAsync(IReadOnlyCollection<string> lockTokens)